 Jack Malone (Michael McFadden) is a corrupt cop making a good living off of Prohibition.
 Shaking down speakeasies and bootleggers as well as getting a piece of any other action including the local brothel, run by an old flame Rosie (Kerry McGann, Banshee, Dark Haul).
 However, the murder of a local girl is an omen for what’s to come.

-When he and his partner attempt to shake down a new gin joint Chesterfield’s and it’s owner Chesterfield (Ice-T, Clinton Road, Leprechaun in the Hood).
+When he and his partner attempt to shake down a new gin joint Chesterfield’s and it’s owner Chesterfield (Ice-T, Clinton Road, Equal Standard).
 As much as he and his crew like cold cash, they like warm blood even more.
 After an attack leaves much of the police force dead Malone has to fight back with the help of mad priest Victor Renfield (Peter Patrikios, Split) and handyman Willie (Chris Boylan).

 Bloodrunners wants to be a gritty bad guys versus worse guys film, And, it does a great job of starting out that way.
 Both sides seeming equally nasty, only the vampirism aspect making the cops look less evil.
 However, after a shakedown attempt goes wrong and Chesterfield’s crew gets the upper hand the script tries to humanize Malone.
 Making him more troubled than actually malicious and the film becomes a more traditional genre piece.

 It’s rather hard to pull this off after seeing him try to beat a confession out of an innocent man.
 Not to mention spout off streams of racial and ethnic slurs.
 Having one of the vampires be responsible for a horrific event during World War 1, One that helped make Malone the way he is an interesting if somewhat far fetched, touch, however.